Introduced range in New Zealand.

 Their environmental struggles are often overlooked

-If all the above was not enough, many species have both a high basal metabolic rate (BMR) and short gastrointestinal (GI) tract.
-So while they may be quick and efficient hunters, the trade off is that they are metabolically inefficient and will perish if they do not eat within a few hours throughout the day.(30) For some species, they are constantly on the brink of starvation in winter.(31)
+If all the above was not enough, most mustelids live predominantly solitary lives, with the female being solely responsible for rising their young—boldly and diligently risking their lives for the many mouths that depend on them for nourishment and protection.
+Many species also have both a high basal metabolic rate (BMR) and short gastrointestinal (GI) tract.
+So while they may be quick and efficient hunters, the trade off is that they are metabolically inefficient and will perish if they do not eat within a few hours throughout the day.(31) For some species, they are constantly on the brink of starvation in winter.(32)

 References What Are Mustelids?
 Badgers | Ferret-Badgers | Fisher | Grisons | Martens | Otters | Tayra | Weasels | Wolverine